bbauska/LFS170x/readme.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

-According to the ["7 Ways Blockchain Can Be Used for Social Good"](https://innotechtoday.com/blockchain-social-good/) article by Kayla Matthews, areas that are seeing blockchain social impact projects are:
+According to the <a href="https://innotechtoday.com/blockchain-social-good/">
+"7 Ways Blockchain Can Be Used for Social Good"</a> article by Kayla Matthews, areas that are seeing blockchain social impact projects are:
 <ul>
 <li>Philanthropy and remittances</li>
 <li>Financial empowerment</li>